Dave van Vuuren: After Idols

 After releasing a compulsory, post-Idols record through Universal Music, he then toured Southern Africa extensively as a solo acoustic artist, releasing an independent, fully original and self-funded folk EP, entitled "The Raging Sea" in the process.

 David has since gone on to form a critically acclaimed Rock band called Southern Wild.
-They have played at some of Southern Africa's most prestigious festivals including Oppikoppi, Rocking The Daisies, Up The Creek and STRAB.
+They have played at some of Southern Africa's most prestigious festivals including Oppikoppi, Rocking The Daisies, Up The Creek, and STRAB.
 They were chosen as one of four Deezer Next artists for South Africa in 2017 and released their debut album a few weeks later in May.
 The album is titled, "Lead Role in a Classic Horror".
 It was recorded by Raiven Hunter at Popsicle Studios in Woodstock, Cape Town and has gone on to be streamed over 1,000,000 times on Deezer, in countries such as Germany, the United Kingdom, the United States of America, Brazil, France, Australia and South Africa.

 His band Southern Wild has since opened for Incubus on their "8" world tour and more recently opened for The Cure in South Africa.
 Southern Wild is now signed to Bellville Records, a famous studio run and owned by South African musician Theo Crous of Springbok Nude Girls and Kobus!.
-Bellville Studios has produced many famous records from South African artists including Karen Zoid, Arno Carstens, Prime Circle, Hog Hoggidy Hog, Chris Chameleon, Parlotones, Fokofpolisiekar, Dan Patlansky and more.
+Bellville Studios has produced many famous records from South African artists including Karen Zoid, Arno Carstens, Prime Circle, Hog Hoggidy Hog, Chris Chameleon, Parlotones, Fokofpolisiekar, Dan Patlansky, and more.
 His band is currently recording their highly anticipated second album at the legendary studios, with no release date announced as of yet.

+Personal life

+Van Vuuren has been married to his wife, Jessica, since 8 March 2013.